 The Ministry of Interior has expressed its commitment to ensuring discipline within the Ghana Police Service.

-At the opening ceremony of the Ministry’s midyear review, Deputy Minister of Interior, Henry Quartey, mentioned that it was about time recalcitrant police personnel are made to face the full rigours of the law.“The attitudes of some personnel in Ghana have attracted negative reportage.
-It brings into the focus, the training of our personnel.
-The plenary processes initiated must be pursued to their logical conclusions, and the appropriate sanctions imposed.”
+At the opening ceremony of the Ministry’s midyear review, Deputy Minister of Interior, Henry Quartey, mentioned that it was about time recalcitrant police personnel are made to face the full rigours of the law.

 In May 2018, 46 Ghanaian police personnel on UN peacekeeping mission in South Sudan were brought back home for alleged sexual assault.

 Fourteen of them were subsequently interdicted after preliminary investigations.

 But Mr. Quartey said the Ministry, together with the Police Service, is considering amending its current Constitutional Instrument (CI) to cater for sexual violations.